jrdrenth/ReadMeGenerator/README.md

 ## Usage

-Run command: `node index.js`.
+Run the command: 'node index.js`.
 Answer all the prompts/questions and a README file will be generated.

+Please find walkthrough demonstation of how to use this app at: [https://drive.google.com/file/d/1qH30Tg4wW8irmSE6mIdhlwbsws5r9heF/view](https://drive.google.com/file/d/1qH30Tg4wW8irmSE6mIdhlwbsws5r9heF/view).

 ## License: